ujjwal-basnet/Hybrid-Recommender-system/README.md

 **Solution:**
 - Use **chunking** to process data in parts

-3. Weight assignment strategy:
+2) weight assigiment  :
-- For old users, assign higher weight to collaborative filtering
+- For old users, how to  assign higher weight to collaborative filtering
-- For recent users, assign higher weight to content-based filtering
+ -r recent users,how to assign higher weight to content-based filtering